AWS Raw ECS Worker Manager¶

 AWS Raw ECS Parameters¶

 scheduler_address(positional, required): Address of the Scaler scheduler.
 Must be reachable from Fargate tasks.--ecs-subnets(required): Comma-separated list of VPC subnet IDs for Fargate tasks.--aws-region: AWS region (default:us-east-1).--aws-access-key-id: AWS access key (default: uses environment/profile).--aws-secret-access-key: AWS secret key (default: uses environment/profile).--ecs-cluster: ECS cluster name (default:scaler-cluster).
 Created automatically if missing.--ecs-task-definition: Task definition family name (default:scaler-task-definition).
 Created automatically if missing.--ecs-task-image: Container image (default:public.ecr.aws/v4u8j8r6/scaler:latest).--ecs-task-cpu: Number of vCPUs per Fargate task (default:4).
-Also determines the number of worker processes per task.--ecs-task-memory: Memory per Fargate task in GB (default:30).--ecs-python-requirements: Python packages to install in the container at startup (default:tomli;pargraph;parfun;pandas).--ecs-python-version: Python version for the container (default:3.12.11).--max-task-concurrency(-mtc): Maximum number of Fargate tasks (default: number of CPUs − 1).
+Also determines the number of worker processes per task.--ecs-task-memory: Memory per Fargate task in GB (default:30).--ecs-python-requirements: Python packages to install in the container at startup (default:tomli;pargraph;parfun;pandas).--ecs-python-version: Python version for the container (default:3.12.11).--max-task-concurrency(-mtc): Maximum number of Fargate tasks (default: local CPU count).

 Common Parameters¶